SCREENING TESTING TO HELP STOP THE SPREAD OF COVID IN SCHOOLS

 - Avoid close contact with anyone with COVID, cold or flu-like symptoms.

 - Stay home if you are sick.
-Follow the "When a student should stay home from school" guidelines below for when to keep a sick child home.
+Follow the "When a student should stay home from school" guidelines on the right for when to keep a sick child home.
 If you need to keep your child home due to illness, please report that the absence is due to illness and remember the importance of keeping your child at home until they are free of symptoms for 24 hours without the use of fever reducing medications.